Mariam Fardous

 Mariam H. Fardous (مريم حامد خليل فردوس; born 15 September 1984) is a Saudi astronaut, selected as a back-up astronaut for Axiom Mission 2 by the Saudi Space Commission; her selection was officially announced on February 12, 2023.

 She is a Saudi epidemiologist, humanitarian, scuba diver who was raised in Mecca.
 She became the first Saudi woman and the first Arab woman to dive deep in the Arctic Ocean (North Arctic Circle) on 1 May 2015.
-On 16 April 2016, Mariam became the first ever Arab woman and only the third woman to dive in the North Pole.
+On 16 April 2016, Mariam became the first ever Arab woman and only the third woman to dive at the North Pole.
 She received the Bachelor of Medicine degree after graduating from the King Abdul Aziz University in 2009.
-She also became the first woman from Saudi Arabia to attempt for scuba diving in 2015, at a time where women in the country were not even allowed to drive vehicles until September 2017.
+She also became the first woman from Saudi Arabia to attempt scuba diving in 2015, at a time when women in the country were not even allowed to drive vehicles until September 2017.

 Career

 Medical career

 She received the MBBS degree from KAU University, Jeddah in 2009 and holds master's degree with honors in epidemiology from College of Public Health and Health Informatics of KSAU-HS in 2017.
 She also has a diploma of business administration from the Missouri State University.